jameshkramer/docs/docs/standard/linq/refactor-extension-method.md

 There are four overloads of the `StringConcatenate` method.
 One overload simply takes a collection of strings and returns a single string.
 Another overload can take a collection of any type, and a delegate that projects from a singleton of the collection to a string.
 There are two more overloads that allow you to specify a separator string.

-The following code uses all four overloads.
+The following code uses all four overloads:

 ```csharp
 string[] numbers = { "one", "two", "three" };